skyarkhangel/Hardcore-SK/Mods/Minerals/README.md

 (limestone, granite, etc) has distinct advantages and disadvantages.
 Below are how each type might affect gameplay, in order of hit points.

+### Claystone

+-   Hit points / time to mine: **lowest**
+-   Chunk drop rate: very high
+-   Always drops: crushed rock
+-   Often drops: soft clay, flint (MineralsCraft mod)
+-   Landscape: few rocks and some cover
+-   Beauty: high

+Claystone is a soft sedimentary rock, so is quite easy to work with and mine.
+Unlike other rock type, mining claystone yields soft clay along with crushed rock.

 ### Sandstone

--   Hit points / time to mine: **lowest**
+-   Hit points / time to mine: very low
 -   Chunk drop rate: **highest**
 -   Always drops: crushed rock, sand
 -   Often drops: flint (MineralsCraft mod)
--   Rarely drops: Rough gems
 -   Landscape: few rocks and little cover
 -   Beauty: **highest**

-Sandstone is a soft sedamentary rock, so is quite easy to work with and mine.
+Sandstone is a soft sedimentary rock, so is quite easy to work with and mine.
 Since sandstone erodes faster than other rocks, sandstone landscapes tend to be less rocky overall and provide less cover.
-Unlike other rock type, mining sandstone yeilds sand along with crushed rock.
+Unlike other rock type, mining sandstone yields sand along with crushed rock.

 ### Slate